 Giving away free promotional gear is an excellent way to attract people to your booth.
 The giveaway doesn’t have to be anything big either, something simple like a water bottle or free food/drinks is a something small people can grab while passing by.

-A large prize giveaway can also serve as a way to gather contact information.
+A larger giveaway can also serve as a way to gather contact information.
 To enter people for the draw, you can collect contact information like an email address and have them opt in for communication.
 Once you have that you can begin sending newsletters and other forms of communication to keep them up to date with your funeral home and what you have to offer them.
 Keep in mind though, that some people may just enter to win a prize.
 Don’t think of your contest entrants as leads but rather people you’ve connected with and can hopefully turn into a lead down the road.

 By posting engaging content online, you can help entertain and educate consumers in your area.
 In today’s “Google It” society, everyone goes online when they need to find out information.
 If people in your community want information about funeral services and pre-planning, consider posting and sharing content to help educate them.
 Think about it, if you become the go-to source for information about funerals, grief, and end of life resources, a family will most likely come to you when it’s time to arrange a service for their loved one.

 Thought leadership is also a great way to subtly promote your own services.
 If people are turning to you for information, you can highlight services you offer and how they can benefit people.
 If you want to boost your number of pre-arrangement clients, consider posting about the benefits of pre-arranging a service.